 There's a compelling reason why values matter.
 Simply put most conflict is the result of a fundamental difference in values.
 In business and more specifically for leaders it's necessary to unify not separate or divide team members.
-Well-defined clearly articulated and meaningful values like trust openness and respect build important connections necessary for employees to feel engaged and empowered.
-From an organizational perspective without values, it's almost impossible for leaders to set clear direction leading to successful attainment of strategic goals.
+Well-defined, clearly articulated, and meaningful values like trust, openness, and respect build important connections necessary for employees to feel engaged and empowered.
+From an organizational perspective without values, it's almost impossible for leaders to set clear direction leading to the successful attainment of strategic goals.
 In fact, many make decisions based on their personal values and without understanding what they believe or stand for.
 It's a challenge to make any decision at all never mind key decisions that impact organizational success.

 Leaders Have to Live Their Values

 Leaders need to pay as much attention as possible to aligning value systems.
 In other words, the personal values that they stand for must be in line with the value systems of co-workers and employees.
 To accomplish this leaders have to know their own value systems and more importantly live in adherence to those values.
-Aligning values is an incremental part of building a culture where people feel empowered connected and part of something larger than themselves.
-Under the right circumstances, people will give their blood sweat, and tears for their beliefs but without the critical elements of trust respect, and high values organizations will fall short.
+Aligning values is an incremental part of building a culture where people feel empowered, connected, and part of something larger than themselves.
+Under the right circumstances, people will give their blood sweat, and tears for their beliefs but without the critical elements of trust, respect, and high values organizations will fall short.
 For leaders clarifying personal values and prioritizing the time to live out those values is key.
-Leadership models may have changed over the years and while the process may be different the goal of maintaining a happy healthy and robust organization is still the same.
-Leaders who recognize shared values as the crux of great leadership can shape decisions behaviors and ultimately organizational performance.
-After all well-defined clear values drive the creation of goals and strategies shape culture and motivate people to succeed.
+Leadership models may have changed over the years and while the process may be different the goal of maintaining a happy, healthy, and robust organization is still the same.
+Leaders who recognize shared values as the crux of great leadership can shape decisions, behaviors, and ultimately organizational performance.
+After all well-defined clear values drive the creation of goals and strategies that shape culture and motivate people to succeed.